CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

 For more information, see `https://learn.microsoft.com/en-us/azure/firewall/premium-features`

 This exercise includes the following tasks:
+  - Configure WAF to protect your web application
   - Add firewall diagnostics settings
   - Test IDPS for HTTP traffic
   - Web categories testing